Receive a Send

-By default, Send objects will display the email address of the Sender to recipients, as in the above screenshot.
-Senders can optionally hide their email address from the Send object, which will substitute in a warning message:
+By default, Sends will display the email address of the Sender to recipients, as in the above screenshot.
+Senders can optionally hide their email address, which will substitute in a warning message:

-If you receive a Send with this error message, here's what you should do:
+If you receive a Send with this warning, here's what you should do:

 Was this Send expected?

-If this Send was expected, get in touch with the expected Sender.
-Validate with this person that the received Send link (
+If this Send was expected, get in touch with the Sender.
+Validate with this person that the link you received (

 https://vault.bitwarden.com/#/send/xxx/yyy) matches the one they created.